Dog recall commands need to be reliable to keep your pet safe. But many struggle to get their dog to come when called in the presence of distractions.

 Why Do Dogs Run Away?

 Running off, ignoring the recall and other commands often begins towards the end of a dog’s first year.
 So is this an age thing?
 And will your dog grow out of it?

 In this situation, it is normal to ask yourself – is my loyal friend turning into a stroppy teenager?
 Is he ‘taking me for a fool’?
 Unfortunately, putting these problems down to adolescence and hoping the dog will grow out of them, is not going to help you.
 He won’t.
 His growing independence is certainly part of the growing-up process, but it isn’t the cause of the running away, and it isn’t temporary.
 And if you ignore it, the running off will probably just get worse.

 Another common concern from owners of young dogs, is that running off, and ignoring their calls means their dog doesn’t like them.

-Even then, most dogs are very forgiving and really do like to be with their owners a lot of the time.
+This is most unlikely to be the case unless you have been treating your dog unkindly.
+Even then, dogs are very forgiving and really do like to be with their owners a lot of the time.
 Just not when there are better things to do outdoors.

 Is my dog trying to take charge?